Michael S. Sherry

 Michael Sherry (Ph.D., Yale, 1975) has been at Northwestern since 1976 and is the Richard W. Leopold Professor of History.
 He has taught and written widely about modern US history, including subjects now set aside (science and war, gay/lesbian history) and others recently emphasized (cultural history, the sixties, crime and punishment).
 He has also been a prolific book reviewer, in venues ranging from the obscure to the New York Times.
-In recent years his primary professional association has been with the Society for Historians of American Foreign Relations, on whose governing Council he just completed a three-year term.
+In recent years his primary professional association has been with the Society for Historians of American Foreign Relations.
 Topics of his work change, but war, politics, and culture thread through all his work, including his current book project, Go Directly to Jail: The Punitive Turn in American Life.

-- Gay Artists in Modern American Culture: An Imagined Conspiracy (University of North Carolina Press 2007, audio book 2014).
+- Gay Artists in Modern American Culture: An Imagined Conspiracy (University of North Carolina Press 2007, audio book 2014; paper 2015).

 - In the Shadow of War: The United States Since the 1930s (Yale University Press, 1995; paper, 1997; Chinese edition by National Institute for Compilation and Translation, Taiwan).